hgdeoro/suspenso/README.md

 Is it possible to build such system with simple components? **I have no idea**.

+The idea is to keep it as simple as possible.
+Initial approach will be to create something closer to a "data logger", no need to see information in real time.

 ![Motorcycle](docs/motorcycle.png?raw=true "MVP")

 ## What to measure